Who is our Metropolitan?

 The

-directly to the Apostles and Christ Himself.
+unbroken succession directly to the Apostles and Christ

 Our

-Lord Jesus Christ has never abandoned His people, and remains present
+Lord Jesus Christ has never abandoned His people, and remains

 The

-New Testament of the Holy Bible clearly records the “confession of
+New Testament of the Holy Bible clearly records the

-faith” by Saint Peter the Apostle, “Thou art the Christ, the Son of
+“confession of faith” by Saint Peter the Apostle, “Thou art

-the living God” (Matthew 16:16).
-Then
+(Matthew 16:16).
+Then Jesus

-Jesus Christ confirmed this confession saying, “Upon this rock I
+Christ confirmed this confession saying, “Upon this rock I

-will build My church; and the gates of hell shall not prevail against
+will build My church; and the gates of hell shall not prevail

-it (Matthew 16:18).
+against it (Matthew 16:18).

 Orthodox

-Christianity proclaims that “the gates of Hades” have never, and will
+Christianity proclaims that “the gates of Hades” have never,

-Christ.
-Nor can they prevail against Him and His Body, the Church.
+faith in Jesus Christ.
+Nor can they prevail against Him and

 The

-bishops for 2,000 continuous and unbroken years.
+their successor Bishops for 2,000 continuous and unbroken

 |